 Both TM and SM can be used in the brand even before registering the product or service with USPTO.

-The patent is a kind of intellectual property where the inventor has the right to exclude all others from the production, use, or sale of their invention for the limited years.
+The patent is a kind of intellectual property where the inventor has the right to exclude all others from the production, use, or sale of their invention for a limited year.
 So, the inventor will have monopoly power in his invention.
-The patent is a limited property right usually given by the government.
-Like other physical properties, it can be sold, licensed, assigned, transferred or abandoned.
+A patent is a limited property right usually given by the government.
+Like other physical properties, it can be sold, licensed, assigned, transferred, or abandoned.
 The patent is the exclusive rights that are applied within the territory like within the nation or within the region in which a patent was filed and awarded.

 There are 3 main kinds of a patent.